Fe-Mu/SOS-listener/README.md

 ## Code of Conduct

-To the End-User of this App, we kindly ask her/him/it to please:
+To the End-User of this App, please:

 - Not to facilitate (or help to facilitate) this App or any of its parts to any other person, entity, organization, association, partnership or anything equivalent for its use in any illegal or unethical activities and/or any activities that could harm or impact negatively anyone or anything.
 - Not to use, directly or indirectly, this App to create a false identity to mislead another person, entity, organization, association, partnership or anything equivalent in any possible way, no matter the intention or the situation.